RisenCrypto/RisenCrypto.github.io/_posts/2021-3-14-FiniteFields.md

 ## First, why Finite Fields at all?

-Let's start with what is a Finite Field?
-For that, we will start with a Group & from there go all the way up to Finite Fields.
+Let's first with defining what are Groups, Rings & Fields

 #### A **Group** is a set G with a binary operation (let's call this operation '+') on G such that for all $a, b, c \in G$